garagehive/garagehive.github.io/docs/garagehive-removing-posting-restrictions.md

    ![](media/garagehive-removing-posting-restriction1.png)

-2. Select the relevant user name from the list who needs the restriction removed, and then select **Manage** followed by **Edit** from the actions bar.
+2. Select the relevant user name from the list who needs the restriction removed, and then select **Manage** followed by **Edit** from the menu bar.

    ![](media/garagehive-removing-posting-restriction2.png)